Market Overview

 Market Direction & Outlook

 The most probable market trajectory aligns with a moderate growth scenario through 2030.
-Under this outlook, the market reaches between US$400 billion and US$500 billion by 2030, supported by widespread enterprise adoption, sovereign investment, and architectural efficiency gains.
+Under this outlook, the market reaches between US$400 billion and US$500 billion by 2030 under broader scope definitions, supported by widespread enterprise adoption, sovereign investment, and architectural efficiency gains.

 However, year-over-year growth will be governed by physical constraints, particularly power availability, through at least 2027.
 Beyond that, organizational readiness, talent availability, and demonstrable ROI will increasingly determine adoption velocity.